bitextor/bitextor/docs/README.md

 * `boilerpipeCleaning`: option that enables the use of the tool [boilerpipe](https://boilerpipe-web.appspot.com/) to remove boilerplates from HTML documents; by default this is disabled.
 NOTE: this option does not do anything with `warc2text: true`
 * `parser`: option that selects HTML parsing library for text extraction; Options are ['bs4'](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), ['modest'](https://github.com/rushter/selectolax), 'lxml' (which uses `html5lib` parsed tree to recursively extract text from tags, so it forces the `html5lib` option) or 'simple', which is an HTML tokenizer built with [HTMLParser](https://docs.python.org/3/library/html.parser.html).
 NOTE: does not do anything `warc2text: true`
 * `PDFextract`: set to 'true' to use it instead of system native poppler `pdf2html` converter
-* `PDFextract_configfile`: set a path for a PDFExtract config file, specially for language models for a better sentence splitting (see https://github.com/bitextor/pdf-extract/#pdfextractjson)
+* `PDFextract_configfile`: set a path for a PDFExtract config file, specially for language models for a better sentence splitting (see [more info](https://github.com/bitextor/pdf-extract/#pdfextractjson))
 * `PDFextract_sentence_join_path`: set a path for sentence-join.py script, otherwise, the one included with bitextor will be used
 * `PDFextract_kenlm_path`: set path for kenlm binaries
 <!-- * `plainTextHashes`: file with plain text MurmurHashes from a previous Bitextor run, so only hashes that are not found in this file are processed in Bitextor.
 This is useful in case you want to fully recrawl a domain but only process updated content.
 Works with `bitextor-warc2preprocess` -->